Breadcrumb Navigation:NC State Veterans' Education Office > Step by Step Instrudctions > Chapter 33, Dependent - Transfer

 Step 3.
 Register for classes at NC State as soon as your enrollment appointment opens.
 To see when your enrollment appointment opens, log into the portal

 Step 4.
-Complete the Enrollment Worksheet on www.ncsu.edu/veterans after you have finished enrolling in classes and are done making schedule changes.
+Complete the Certification Request on www.ncsu.edu/veterans after you have finished enrolling in classes and are done making schedule changes.
 Any schedule change that you make after you have turned in your worksheet (and we have reported your courses to VA) can result in your owing money to VA.

 We will notify the cashiers office that you are a Chapter 33 student.
 Please see "Payment Deferment- Step by Step" for more information about how payments work at NC State.